egaxegax/dbcartajs/README.md

 ## Usage

-Download and unpack an archive, open index.html from demo folder in any browser with HTML5 support.
+Download and unpack an archive, open index.html from demos folder in any browser with HTML5 support.

 ## Controls